 - Prepare the shrimp.
 Whisk together 2 egg whites with ⅓ cup cornstarch until well combined.
 Pat dry the shrimp with paper towels and coat in the egg white and cornstarch batter.

-- Heat 2 tbsp oil in a saute pan over high heat.
+- Heat 2 tablespoon oil in a saute pan over high heat.
 Add the shrimp and cook until golden brown, about 3 minutes.
 Flip the shrimp and continue to cook until done.
 Remove from heat and cook the remaining shrimp.

 - Immediately toss the shrimp with the coconut sauce and top with the candied sesame walnuts and chopped scallions.
 Drizzle with extra coconut sauce if desired.
 Serve immediately.